Widow's cap: Mary Stuart cap

-A Mary Stuart cap or attifet is a type of hat which was made well known in the Elizabethan era, thanks to it regularly appearing in portraits of Mary, Queen of Scots.
-This specially styled cap became quite fashionable for a small period of time, and even became part of formal mourning dress until the Victorian era.
+A Mary Stuart cap or attifet is a type of hat which was made well known in the 16th century, thanks to it regularly appearing in portraits of Mary, Queen of Scots.
+This specially styled cap became quite fashionable for a small period of time, and even became part of formal mourning dress until the 19th century.

 A classic Mary Stuart cap is discerned by being very tight, with a solid piece of triangular material which hangs over the forehead, creating a heart shape when it is viewed from the front.
 The design was intended to hold a veil, which would usually be worn over the cap, and the material might be rolled into shape in the back or formed with wires which held it tightly in place.
 The cap also flickered slightly at the sides to accommodate rolls of hair.